yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My interests mainly lie in number theory and arithmetic geometry.
-Specifically, I'm curious about
+Specifically, I'm interested in

 - Brauer groups
 - Ramification theory
 - \\(\mathbb A^1\\)-enumerative geometry
 - Moduli spaces and stacks

 ### Publications
 - **This is the title of your paper** \\